gustybear-teaching/course_ee693e_2020_fall/week_11/Brian02.md

 ### Audience Questions

 - Smart devices work dependently to provide better user experience whithin a network.
 How would injecting false packets affect devices that work together?
 Also, are these devices currently updated in order to mitigate such attacks?
  <br />The injections usually mean a delay in time between devices that work together as it has more data to look through.
-This could lead to delays and
+This could lead to delays and possibly retransmissions.

 - Can a different algorithm be implemented to increase accuracy against false data injection?
 <br />A different algorithm can be used to offset the effects of the data injection described in the paper.
-The injection mentioned in the paper is random noise, if that is the case an algorithim can definetley remove it.
+The injection mentioned in the paper is random noise, if that is the case an algorithm can definitely remove it.

 - How would the false data injection affect user experience?
- <br />Data injections can make it difficult for devices to properly undestand a transmission, so there could be multiple delays in actions or even no action if there is enough false data.
+  <br />Data injections can make it difficult for devices to properly understand a transmission, so there could be multiple delays in actions or even no action if there is enough false data.

 - As more different kinds of smart devices are introduced, would it make this identification method more or less effective?
  <br />It would make this method more difficult, as this method inherently relies on having analysed the traffic of a device before and using that data as a comparison to the target's.